-One sometimes hears that the ancient Hebrews believed that $\pi = 3$ .
-[Discuss.
-Also the Indiana law.]
+One sometimes hears that the ancient Hebrews believed that $\pi = 3$:

 I Kings 7:23: And he made a molten sea, ten cubits from the one brim to the other: it was round all about, ... and a line of thirty cubits did compass it round about.